Corner Bench (headboard)

 Have you ever wanted to upcycle your vintage queen headboard into a corner bench?
-Why would you want to?
-Because, a corner bench makes a great statement piece in an entryway or foyer.
-In addition, the corner bench takes up much less room than a huge queen sized bed headboard bench.
+Why would you like to?
+Because a corner bench makes a great statement piece in an entryway or foyer.
+In addition, the corner bench takes up much less room than a huge queen-sized bed headboard bench.

 How to make a Corner Bench